jcdehart/NEXRAD_qpe_process/README.md

-# Calculate Quantitative Precipitation Estimate (QPE) for NEXRAD radar
+# Quantitative Precipitation Estimation (QPE) for NEXRAD radar data

-This document details the required steps to calculate the QPE for a NEXRAD radar.
+This document details the required steps to apply a QPE algorithm to NEXRAD radar data.
 The steps discussed include data format conversion, removal of inadequate data, determination of precipitation type, calculation of precipitation rate, and selection of the highest quality QPE value closest to the surface.

 ## Prerequisites